-- 56,641 shares of our common stock issuable upon the exercise of outstanding stock options outstanding at a weighted-average exercise price of \$18.19 per share; - 23,334 shares of our common stock issuable upon the conversion of Series A Convertible Preferred Stock; - 830,326 shares of our common stock issuable upon the exercise of outstanding warrants at an average exercise price of \$3.21 per share.
-The exercise prices of these warrants will be adjusted to the final per share price in this offering.
-These warrants will expire on or before January 2020; - Up to 28,544 shares of our common stock issuable upon the exercise of placement agent warrants exercisable at \$2.50 per share.
-These placement agent warrants will be issued only upon the exercise of the Series A Warrants, and are issuable ratably based upon the number of Warrants exercised; - An unknown number of shares of our common stock issuable upon the conversion of \$339,000 of Convertible Notes Payable; - 20,525 additional shares of our common stock available for future issuance under our 2011 Stock Incentive Plan; - shares of our common stock issuable upon the conversion of Series B Redeemable Preferred Stock at an assumed exercise price of \$7.50, subject to certain adjustments.
-These shares of common stock are being registered in this offering.
+- Up to 28,544 shares of our common stock issuable upon the exercise of placement agent warrants exercisable at \$2.50 per share.
+These placement agent warrants will be issued only upon the exercise of the Series A Warrants, and are issuable ratably based upon the number of Warrants exercised; - An unknown number of shares of our common stock issuable upon the conversion of \$975,000 of Convertible Notes Payable and an unknown number of our common shares issuable upon the exercise of \$710,000 of warrants related to Convertible Notes Payable; - 20,525 additional shares of our common stock available for future issuance under our 2011 Stock Incentive Plan; - 356,666 shares of our common stock that are being registered in this offering.
+These shares consist of (a) shares issuable upon conversion of Series B Redeemable Preferred Stock, at an assumed exercise price of \$7.50, and/or (b) shares that we may issue, at our sole discretion, in lieu of cash as a conversion premium or in payment of dividends on the Series B Preferred Shares.
+If we decide to issue additional shares in lieu of cash to cover any remaining conversion premium or in payment of dividends, we may be obligated to register those additional shares with the SEC prior to issuance.